Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative

 Opioid Overdose Prevention Activities

 - Policy: Advocate for Good Samaritan Bill and Narcan First Responder Pilot.
-The Revere CARES Opiates Task Force has actively advocated for initiatives that decrease the chances of fatal opiod overdoses in the community, including the Good Samaritan Bill.
-Additionally, Revere CARES supported the First Responder Narcan pilot program at the Revere Fire Department, which reversed 12 opioid overdoses in its first year of existence, giving individuals struggling with addiction an opportunity to obtain treatment.
+The Revere CARES Opiates Task Force actively advocated for initiatives that decrease the chances of fatal opiod overdoses in the community, including the Good Samaritan Bill.
+Additionally, Revere CARES supported the First Responder Narcan pilot program at the Revere Fire Department, which reversed 12 opioid overdoses in its first year, giving individuals struggling with addiction an opportunity to obtain treatment.

 - Education: Implement opioid overdose prevention trainings and outreach to active users and ‘bystanders’ (i.e., family/friends of active users).
 Through the MassCALL 2 Grant, Revere CARES has supported the City of Revere in providing trainings that inform community members about the risks associated with opioid use, how to decrease the risks of overdose, how to recognize the signs of an overdose, and how to respond in the event of an overdose.